HELVE/HELVEOS/README.md

 - Reminder: Nutrition?
 2 times a day
 - ACTIVE Reminder: Set up GitHub commit 2 times a day

-## The Ritual of the Rising Sun (Main Program)

-THE RITUAL OF THE RISING SUN
+## THE RITUAL OF THE RISING SUN (Main Program)

-PROGRAM SCRIPT
-HELVE OS VOICEBOT ASSISTANT
+PROGRAM SCRIPT / HELVE OS VOICEBOT ASSISTANT

-DEFAULT STATE
+DEFAULT SILENT STATE

 Fullscreen looping video of the node network visual with Helve AVR logo on boot up, electronic noise beep as it starts, then a 10 second break.
 Binaural sounds.
 First 30 seconds are soothing, relaxing binaurals that go along with the voice greeting you.